+(Cr Pintabona had not yet arrived at the Meeting.)
 (Cr Harley was absent from the Chamber and did not vote.)

 Cr Harley returned to the Chamber at 8.01pm.

 The proposal is referred to the Council for determination, given the proposal is a four (4) storey mixed use development.